FadyASulaiman/selectd-job-hunt-ai/docs/operational/NEXT.md

 Trailhead:
-- Map job detail extraction statically to a nano/flash model.
-SMALL_MODEL in config.
-- Map resume content & cover letter writing to an LLM of the user's choice.
+- Unit test resume creation with static content (mimicking the resturn of the LLM). goal is template gets filled correctly and a PDF is output.